Sherif-Elshafei/3D-Computer-Vision/README.md

 # 3D-Computer-Vision
 OpenCV C++ code where I create 3D computer vision application modules.
 Repo contains calls that use basic as well as advanced openCV libraries.
 Modules could be further customized and/or cascaded to achieve complex 3D computer vision purposes.

+## Usage
+In order to run any of the files you will have the file_name listed as a target in the Makefile. check the Makefile for dependencies and make sure all libraries are installed and are in the right place.

 ## What I learned
 ### Installation of OpenCV
 OpenCV is a bit complex to install due to its numerous dependencies and the vast possible flags/switches that can be enabled/disabled at installation time.
 My recommendation in reference to installation of OpenCV is accessible in a comment, [here](https://github.com/opencv/opencv/issues/22646#issuecomment-1368427549).